csymeonides/numbers-in-english/README.md

 # numbers-in-english
-Takes an integer value, outputs its representation in English
+Takes an integer value, outputs its representation in English.

+Currently handles up to 33 digits, but can easily be extended.

 Sample input | Sample output
 ------------ | -------------
 0 | Zero
+-1 | Minus one
 13 | Thirteen
 85 | Eighty five
-5237 | Five thousand two hundred and thirty seven
+5237 | Five thousand two hundred and thirty seven 300000006 | Three hundred million and six

 ### Dependencies: